 We have assessed how the net investment performance provided to the Firm's policyholders compares to other sufficiently similar employer pension arrangements.
 This takes account of both the nature of the provider and the performance of the investments being offered relative to an appropriate benchmark.

-This assessment identified that the one year net investment performance for the Firm's policyholders over 2021 was close to the median relative to the comparator group.
+This assessment identified that the one-year net investment performance relative to benchmark, for the Firm's policyholders over 2022, weighted by the size of funds invested, was significantly below average relative to the comparator group.